joexu22/BamaWebScraper/BeautifulSoupCode/README.md

 What I need to do is turn this into automated test suit using a CICD pipeline

 ## To Run

-Must be run from this folder level because 'open()' is using relative path
+Run this from a parent folder
 ```python3 -m unittest discover .```